 Even if you feel that because you do not have any assets going into retirement that financial planning is not important, it is recommended that you reconsider that notion.

 We Are Here To Prevent The Underestimating Of Health Care Costs In Retirement

 When it comes to your financial planning time, consideration and facts all must carefully be factored into your plan.
 That is in addition to many other factors that will dictate what you can expect to pay for health care in retirement.
 Some of these additional factors include (but are certainly not limited to):

 – Whether or not you have employer-provided health care coverage

 – Which Medicare plan you selected and whether or not you purchased a supplemental plan.

 All things considered, and as complex a process as it may seem professional assistance is not always necessary when establishing an adequate retirement plan.
-At Jester Financial Technologies we give you the tools needed to properly prepare yourself financially for your retirement.
+At Healthcare Retirement Planner we give you the tools needed to properly prepare yourself financially for your retirement.
 Use our FREE online calculator to estimate what you can expect to pay for medical expenses in retirement.
 Eliminate the likelihood of underestimating health care costs in retirement and ultimately afford yourself the peace of mind that you deserve going into your golden years.